Chalwk77/JeriCraftDocs/docs/webstore/about.md

 All perks are permanent (subject to change) for the lifetime of the server.
 However, we may revoke access if a perk is abused.

-## To view all available perks, please visit the [PERKS PAGE](https://github.com/Chalwk77/JeriCraftDocs/blob/main/docs/webstore/perks.md).
+## To view all available perks, please visit the [PERK PAGE](https://github.com/Chalwk77/JeriCraftDocs/blob/main/docs/webstore/perks.md).

 **Terms and Conditions:**
 - **ALL PRICES ARE IN NZD (New Zealand Dollar) AND MUST BE CONVERTED BEFORE SENDING YOUR DONATION.**<br>